Odivelas: History

 The theft from the main church of Odivelas (on 11 May 1671) was the origin to the monument dedicated to the Senhor Roubado (Stolen Lord), and which would give rise to the first political cartoon, that would criticize the activities of the Inquisition.
 This was a period when missionaries returning from Asia and Africa would visit the Convent of Rilhafoles, in Paiã (Pontinha).
 Another controversy arose in 1723, when the sisters in the monastery were aghast at the assumption that a Brazilian nun could be Jewish, and had infiltrated their order (assuming to save herself from persecution by the Inquisition).
 They went so far as to present the case to the Cardinal-Inquisitor, and upon that failure, to the King (who refused to arbitrate).
 The nuns were eventually summarily carted-off by soldiers and returned to the monastery.
-Ironically, much later, Mother Paula de Odivelas (real name Paula Teresa da Silva e Almeida), whom King John V (30 years her senior) had a passionate affair, would join the sisters.
+Ironically, much later, Mother Paula de Odivelas (real name Paula Teresa da Silva e Almeida), with whom King John V (30 years her senior) had a passionate affair, would join the sisters.
 Their relationship would last until the death of the monarch, although the King would provide a generous monthly stipend after his death.

 In 1731, John V decreed the beginning of the construction of the Águas Livres Aqueduct, that began in the Fonte das Águas Livres near Carenque and ended in reservoir in Amoreira (completed in 1834).
 The Amoreira reservoir (Mãe d'Água), albeit a beautiful space, has a capacity for 5500000 L which were transported through tunnels to the numerous fountains in Lisbon.
 The aqueduct was never totally efficient, and its waters were impure and in low quantities.
 Much later, in 1833, the Quinta da Pentieira was constructed in the parish of Pontinha, as a cemetery for victims of cholera.
 Until the 19th century, Lisbon was a city infected by epidemics with poor quality sources of water.
 Many of the richer citizens paid men (many from Caneças) to deliver to their homes potable water.
 Water from Caneças was of a good quality, and its fountains provided a quantity of water that was transported by carriage or barrel to residents of Lisbon, in addition to laundry services and horticultural products.